Entamoeba histolytica Antibody

 You may need this test if you have symptoms of amebiasis.
 Amebiasis occurs when the parasite E. histolytica gets into your digestive system after you eat food or drink water contaminated with the parasite or put anything in your mouth that has been contaminated.

 In most cases this parasite can be found by looking for it in a stool sample under a microscope.
-If you have symptoms of amebiasis but the parasite has not been found in your stool sample, or your doctor thinks the parasite may have spread outside your digestive system, you may need this test.
+If you have symptoms of amebiasis but the parasite has not been found in your stool sample, or your healthcare provider thinks the parasite may have spread outside your digestive system, you may need this test.
 Amebiasis is more common in tropical countries that have poor sanitation.
-If you have lived or traveled in a place that has poor sanitation, your doctor may suspect amebiasis if you have these symptoms:
+If you have lived or traveled in a place that has poor sanitation, your healthcare provider may suspect amebiasis if you have these symptoms:

 What other tests might I have along with this test?